So many times the conversation comes up on whether I am an introvert or extrovert, I identify with both.

 3. I will adjust my energy level to accommodate my company.

-4. I can work in a group but I also like to complete some tasks individually.
+4. I can work in a group but I also like to complete most tasks individually.

 5. Some people think I’m really outgoing and sociable but others know me as quiet and keeping to myself.